christopherhuntley/is135-docs/Syllabus.md

 * To practice teamwork and professional skills

 ## Instructor
->Christopher L. Huntley
+  Christopher L. Huntley
->Dolan School of Business, Room 1122
+  Dolan School of Business, Room 1122
->Email: chuntley@fairfield.edu
+  Email: chuntley@fairfield.edu

->Office Hours: Mondays and Thursdays 12:30-1:45pm, Wednesdays 1:30pm-2pm.
+  Office Hours: Mondays and Thursdays 2:00-3:30pm, Wednesdays 1:00pm-2pm.
 Other times are by appointment only.
 However, email works well, especially when the instructor is otherwise unavailable.

 ## Resources
 ### Books